vannawillerton/vannawillerton.github.io/DirichletProcesses.md

 Each table has a *dish* associated with it.
 Each dish $$v$$ acts as a label on the table; it is shared by all customers seated at that table.
-When the first customer sits at a new table, $$\tau_i$$, a dish is sampled from the base distribution H and is placed on that table.
+When the first customer sits at a new table, $$\tau_i$$, a dish is sampled from the base distribution $$H$$ and is placed on that table.
 From then on, all customers who are seated at table $$\tau_i$$ share the sampled dish $$v_{\tau_i}$$.